-In its June 2016 communication, A European agenda for the collaborative economy, the European Commission defines the collaborative economy – sometimes called the 'sharing economy' – as ‘business models where activities are facilitated by collaborative platforms that create an open marketplace for the temporary usage of goods or services often provided by private individuals’.
+In its June 2016 Communication A European agenda for the collaborative economy, the European Commission defines the collaborative economy – sometimes called the 'sharing economy' – as ‘business models where activities are facilitated by collaborative platforms that create an open marketplace for the temporary usage of goods or services often provided by private individuals’.
 Many people in the EU have already availed of collaborative economy services, which range from sharing houses and car journeys to domestic services.
-According to the Commission definition, the collaborative economy involves three categories of actors:
+According to the Commission definition, the collaborative economy involves three categories of actor:

 Collaborative economy transactions generally do not involve a change of ownership and can be carried out on a for-profit or not-for-profit basis.

-According to the Commission, a collaborative economy has the potential to create new employment opportunities, boost flexible working arrangements and create new sources of income.
-The collaborative economy could generate income beyond traditional linear employment relationships.
-However, because working arrangements in the context of the collaborative economy are often based on individual tasks performed on an ad hoc basis, rather than in a pre-defined environment and time frame, flexible working arrangements are often less regular and stable than traditional employment relations.
+The Commission takes the view that the collaborative economy has the potential to create new employment opportunities, boost flexible working arrangements and create new sources of income.
+It could also generate income beyond traditional linear employment relationships.
+However, because working arrangements in the context of the collaborative economy are often based on individual tasks performed on an ad hoc basis rather than in a pre-defined environment and time frame, flexible working arrangements are often less regular and stable than traditional employment relations.
 The Commission, therefore, cautions that this increased flexibility could create uncertainty about the rights and levels of social protection to which workers are entitled.

-While the EU should proactively support the innovation, competitiveness and growth opportunities inherent in such an activity, the Commission believes that it is important to ensure fair working conditions and adequate and sustainable consumer and social protection, and that citizens and businesses should be aware of the rules and obligations applying to them.
+While the EU should proactively support the innovation, competition and growth opportunities inherent in this emerging economy, the Commission believes that it is important to ensure fair working conditions, adequate and sustainable consumer and social protection.
+Citizens and businesses should be aware of the rules and obligations that apply to them.

-For trade unions, the European Trade Union Confederation (ETUC) presented its position on the single market strategy for Europe in December 2015, challenging the assumptions that the collaborative economy increases employment and benefits workers.
-ETUC believes that the current state of the economy, the increase of precarious and low paid jobs and high levels of unemployment are contributory factors to the growth of the collaborative economy.
-The union wants employment regulation and social security cover to apply to workers in collaborative economy services, and believes that particular attention must be paid to the problem of bogus self-employment and undeclared work.
+In terms of trade unions, the European Trade Union Confederation (ETUC) presented its position on the single market strategy for Europe in December 2015, challenging the assumption that the collaborative economy increases employment and benefits workers.
+ETUC believes that the current state of the traditional European economy, the increase of precarious and low-paid jobs and high levels of unemployment are contributory factors to the growth of the collaborative economy.
+The union wants employment regulation and social security cover to apply to people working in collaborative economy services and believes that particular attention must be paid to the problems of bogus self-employment and undeclared work.